 At home, it is almost impossible to get close to the conditions of the laboratory, but it is necessary to secure the entire process of work as much as possible.
 Therefore, it is advisable to additionally use a disposable medical mask, protective cap, and gloves, and cover the work surface with disposable sterile wipes.

 #3.
 Oil body balm. making moisturizing balms at home.

 In the cold season, after an active sun or when the skin constantly requires “special” care, it is necessary to give it maximum nutrition and recovery.
-With regular use, you will soon forget about redness, peeling and tightening.
-A thin or thick layer of balm is applied to clean skin (according to the needs of the skin).
+With regular use, you will soon forget about redness, peeling, and tightening.
+A thin or thick layer of the balm is applied to clean the skin (according to the needs of the skin).
 Excess oil can be soaked with a napkin.